meetuparchive/meetup-swatches/README.md

 1. make sure you have ruby 2.0.0 installed (if you use rbenv this will be easy, .ruby-version sets the correct version for the project)
 2. make sure you have the `bundler` gem installed
 3. use bundler to install dependencies
+4. After editing `colors.yaml` use this command to rebuild the consumable files

 	$ bundle install

-After editing `colors.yaml` use this command to rebuild the consumable files:
+	$ edit colors.yaml
+	...
 	$ ruby rebuild.rb